hivemq/mqtt-cli/docs/03_publish.md

 > Publish a message with default QoS set to ``Exactly Once``

-> **NOTE**: If you only specify one QoS but more than one topic the QoS will be used as default QoS for all topics.
+> **NOTE**: If you specify one QoS and multiple topics, the QoS will be used for all topics.

 ```
 $ hivemq-cli pub -t topic1 -t topic2 -q 2
 ```

+***

-> Publish a message with a given QoS for each topic. (topic1 will have QoS 0, topic2 QoS 1, topic2 QoS 2)
+> Publish a message with a specific QoS for each topic. ('topic1' will have QoS 0, 'topic2' QoS 1 and 'topic2' QoS 2)

 ```
-$ hivemq-cli pub -t topic1 -t topic2 -t topic3 -q 0 -q 1 -q 2
+$ hivemq-cli pub -t topic1 -q 0 -t topic2 -q 1 -t topic3 -q 2
 ```

+***